pymupdf/PyMuPDF/docs/recipes-general.rst

     MuPDF itself does not try to determine the file type from the file contents. **You** are responsible for supplying the filetype info in some way -- either implicitly via the file extension, or explicitly as shown.
 There are pure Python packages like `filetype <https://pypi.org/project/filetype/>`_ that help you doing this.
 Also consult the :ref:`Document` chapter for a full description.

     If MuPDF encounters a file with an unknown / missing extension, it will try to open it as a PDF.
 So in these cases there is no need to for additional precautions.
-Similarly, for memory documents, you can just specify ``doc=fitz.open(stream=mem_area)`` to open it as a PDF document.
+Similarly, for memory documents, you can just specify `doc=fitz.open(stream=mem_area)` to open it as a PDF document.

 ----------

+.. _RecipesGeneral_B:

 How to :index:`Embed or Attach Files <triple: attach;embed;file>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~